-Courtney is a biology major at KSU who graduated from Central High School in St. Joseph, MO.
+Courtney graduated with a bachelors degree in biology in 2020. major Courtney graduated from Central High School in St. Joseph, MO.
 She is interested in how cellular adhesion evolved in multicellular organisms.
+Courtney is currently working towards obtaining her Ph.D from the University of Illinois at Urbana-Champaign.
 Courtney is our resident classical music expert.

 Sarah is a biology major at KSU on a pre-vet track.
 Her long-term goal is to enter the KSU Vet school.
 Sarah comes to KSU from Adams Central in Hastings, NE.
 Sarah does parkour and is a photographer for the KSU Collegian.

 Sarah earned her BS in Biology in 2016 and was supported as a NSF REU student and by the Johnson Cancer Center, and by the College of Arts and Sciences.
 She earned numerous awards and honors for her work in the laboratory and is currently a PhD student at ETH Zurich working with Greg Velicer.

 Kate earned her BS is microbiology in 2017.
 She established a forward genetic screen for unicellular mutants of Gonium pectorale and re-sequenced the genomes of several of these lines after back-crossing.
 She is currently a PhD student at NYU studying the evolution of influenza and its virulence.